All I needed to see were the headline and tags over at Fight Stupidization: something rotten, house, animals.

 RAT CARCASS!
 In the coils of our REFRIGERATOR!

 Someone had to do something, and that someone was not me.
-Allen armed himself (wish I had a photo, but actually, not really) with gloves, a hat, glasses, and a giant dustpan, and pulled the tail.
+Allen armed himself (wish I had a photo) with gloves, a hat, glasses, and a giant dustpan, and pulled the tail.

 Out it came, and quickly, into a plastic bag it went.
 He triple-bagged it outside, then tossed it, then stripped in the yard, then ran straight to the shower to scrub himself with bleach.
 Or at least Dr. Bronner’s.
 The strongest he could get.